 The amounts in this recipe can be adjusted to your needs too.
 You can’t really go wrong so feel free to play around with it.
 Sometimes I use less oats to reduce the carbs, or I’ll add peanut or almond butter for added fats and flavour.
 Grated zucchini is good too for added volume and nutrition.
 You can also reduce the amount of almond milk a bit and add in pumpkin puree or applesauce.

-- Add all ingredients to a container and shake or stir to combine.
-Make sure everything is mixed in and there are no clumps.
+- Add all ingredients to a container and mix well with a spoon.
+Make sure everything is mixed in and there are no dry clumps.